alpersonalwebsite/react/2-Components.md

 export default App;
 ```

 At the moment, we have just one big and tied Component.
-However, we could split this Component into Sub-Component where each one cares just about one thing.
+However, we could split this Component into Sub-Components where each one cares just about one thing.
 We could decompose our previous example in something like (avoid being extremely granular)

-1. App: the whole - Function: render our main component (UserList)
+1. `App`: the whole - Purpose: renders our main component (UserList).

-* UserList
+* `UserList` - Purpose: implements the logic to request and handle the API response (which includes rendering our User Component).
-  * User
+  * `User` - Purpose: JSX to show on screen.

 ```javascript
 import React, { Component } from 'react';